Principles of Non-Destructive Inspection

 Observation System

-X-ray observation is easy to understand by thinking of a shadow picture.
+The principle of X-ray observation is easily understood by comparing it to a shadow play.
 The figure below is a schematic diagram of a basic X-ray imaging system.

 FID: Focus to Image Distance